 Entry Year: 2013

-Kelsey Kiser is the Hughes Postdoctoral Fellow at Southern Methodist University, where she is currently at work on her book project, Secret Selves: Surveillance and Twentieth-Century African American Literature.
-Her work has been generously supported by a 2018-2019 short-term research fellowship from the New York Public Library’s Schomburg Center for Research in Black Culture.
-Additional research interests include critical race theory, cultural studies, and surveillance.
+Kelsey Kiser is the Hughes Postdoctoral Fellow at Southern Methodist University (2019-2021), where she is currently at work on her book project, Secret Selves: Surveillance and Twentieth-Century African American Literature.
+Her work has been generously supported by a fellowship from the New York Public Library’s Schomburg Center for Research in Black Culture.
+Her additional research interests include women writers, critical race theory, cultural studies, and surveillance.

 “‘How come you just vanished thataway like a spook?’: Global Surveillance in the Transatlantic Novels of Claude McKay.”
 College Language Association Journal 61.3 (Spring 2019): 171-187.